-Arkansas Tech University - Ozark Campus encourages students to give serious thought to the selection of a major field of study.
+Arkansas Tech University-Ozark Campus encourages students to give serious thought to the selection of a major field of study.
 They should determine the academic pursuits that lead to the vocations most attractive, not only in financial gain, but in interest as well.
-Then they should examine the program of study most closely related to their interest areas.
+They should then examine the program of study most closely related to their interest areas.